 In 2007, the Water Resource Management Department initiated a program to evaluate and compare post-construction runoff water quality from various types of development.
 The types of development analyzed include low, medium and high density residential, commercial and industrial.
 Samples are collected each quarter during rainfall events and then delivered to a local lab to be analyzed for a variety of pollutants such as E-coli, suspended solids, nutrients and oils and grease.
-Staff attempt to collect "first flush" samples in an effort to obtain the most representative runoff samples.
-This data is used by Water Resource Management staff to develop trends, document illicit discharges and to make future decisions regarding post-construction stormwater BMPs.
-Due to the lack of significant rainfall in 2011, staff were only able to collect samples for the spring and winter quarters of 2011.
-In 2011, ten

-(10) first flush samples were collected and analyzed for a total of eighty (80) data points across eight (8) parameters.
-Interesting data trends are beginning to develop for certain land-use categories and certain parameters.
+Staff attempt to collect "first flush" samples in an effort to obtain the most representative This data is samples. used by Water Resource Management staff develop trends. document illicit discharges and to make future decisions regarding postconstruction stormwater BMPs.
+Due to the timing of rain events in 2012, staff were only able to collect samples for the summer quarter of 2012.
+In 2012, five (5) first flush samples were collected and analyzed for a total of forty (40) data points across eight (8) parameters.
+Interesting data trends have developed for certain land-use categories and certain parameters.
 For instance, higher total phosphorus values can be seen downstream of golf courses and some residential areas during the spring when fertilizer use begins to increase.
 Other data trends such as higher metal values (copper and zinc) downstream of commercial parking lots and automobile repair shops can also be seen.
-Additional information on the City's MS4 outfall water quality monitoring program can be found in the 2011 Annual Water Quality Monitoring Report found in Appendix E.
+In 2012, all MS4 data was transferred into the new Water Quality Monitoring Database discussed earlier in this report.
+A screenshot from the MS4 portion of the database can be seen above.
+Additional information on the City's MS4 outfall water quality monitoring program can be found in the 2012 Annual Water Quality Monitoring Report found in Appendix E. In 2012 collecting background TP concentration data in anticipation of monitoring requirements associated with the Saugahatchee Creek TP TMDL.
+Five (5) composite samplers were launched in 2010 in five (5) sub-basins in the Saugahatchee Creek watershed.
+Each sub-basin was characterized by a certain primary land use category.
+Two (2) of these composite samples are currently being deployed on a quarterly basis in an "upstream" location and "downstream" location on main-stem Saugahatchee Creek to evaluate TP concentration as the stream comes in to the City and as it leaves the City's jurisdiction.
+This is being done as part of the City's stormwater Total Maximum Daily Load Implementation Plan to target "hot spot" areas for implementing stormwater BMPs to address total phosphorus.
+The samplers are triggered by rainfall and/or flow.
+The samplers are currently set to pull samples at a rate of 400 ml every 5 minutes, for a total of 1-gallon mixed composite in 45 minutes.
+The sampler is activated only after both rain (a minimum 3/4" rain event) and flow (wet) sensors are triggered and the samples are only collected if the qualifying event has been at least 72-hours after a previous rain event.
+A total of four (4) composite samples were pulled in 2012.
+Additional information on the City's composite stormwater sampling program can be found in the 2012 Annual Water Quality Monitoring Report found in Appendix E.

-H. Composite Stormwater Sampling Program
+G. Composite Stormwater Sampling Program